-Health Insurance Portability And Accountability Act
+What is Health Insurance Portability And Accountability Act?

 HIPAA compliance for mobile apps concerns the data protection and security of patients.
 The HIPAA compliant mobile apps help prevent ID theft and fraud against patient’s data.

-Any entity who handles the transmission or storage of private data is liable to comply with PHI as per the privacy rule of HIPAA.
+Any entity that handles the transmission or storage of private data is liable to comply with PHI as per the privacy rule of HIPAA.
 Under this rule, companies are divided into Covered entities and Business Associates.

 - Covered Entities – Includes healthcare providers, health care clearinghouses, and plans who transfer health information electronically or accept payments.